 Close to you in service

-Through our Friends of ANCHOR patient community you have access to a fully-funded mindfulness course freely available to every member of the group.
-Mindfulness can be a great resource to equip you with the tools and practices to alleviate feelings of stress and anxiety.
+Mindfulness can be a great resource to equip you with the tools and practices to alleviate feelings of stress, fear and anxiety.

 Hair loss support service